Josefbautista94/SBA318/README.md

 🙌 Author
 Jose Bautista
-Crafted with grit, caffeine, surges and lofi
+Crafted with grit, caffeine and lofi